 - Per Federal Aviation Administration regulations, the pet carrier must be small enough to fit under the seat in front of you, allowing for other passengers to easily reach the aisle.

 - Your animal must be at least eight weeks old and fully weaned.

 - For dogs, have a collar and leash handy to walk your pet once deplaned.

-- Write the words “Live Animal” on the sides and top of the carrier, along with arrows indicating the top of the crate.
+- Write the words “Live Animal” on the sides and top of the carrier, along with arrows to indicate the top of the crate.

-- Make two copies of all necessary documentation, including your home and travel contact information and your pet’s name.
-Also include a recent photo of your friend to have in the rare event that they escape or go missing.
-Keep one set of copies for yourself, and place the other set in an envelope securely taped to the top of the crate.
+- Keep a recent photo of your furry friend handy in the rare event that they escape or go missing.
+Keep one set of copies for yourself, and place another set in an envelope securely taped to the top of the crate.

 - If your animal has pet health insurance, make sure it’s current, and have a copy of the insurance card or member information with you, as well as attached to the pet carrier.

 - Sedation is discouraged since sedatives and high altitudes can be a deadly combination.
 Some airlines will refuse to fly a sedated animal.